gturri/aXMLRPC/README.md

 aXMLRPC is a Java library with a leightweight XML-RPC client.
 XML-RPC is a specification for making remote procedure calls over the HTTP protocol in an XML format.
-The specificationc an be found under http://www.xmlrpc.com/spec.
+The specificationc can be found under http://www.xmlrpc.com/spec.

 The library was developed for the use with Android.
 Since it has no dependencies to any Android library or any other 3rd-party library, it is fully functional in any